 Avoid a personal line of credit when there’s a better alternative: A personal line of credit can make sense in some cases, but it’s not always the right choice.
 If there are better alternatives available, try those first.
 For example, let’s say you’re considering a personal line of credit to pay a medical bill.
 Hospitals sometimes offer interest-free payment plans, meaning a personal line of credit would cost you extra money unnecessarily.
 Even a personal loan might be a better alternative, as long as the interest rate is favorable and there are few fees.

-Where to get a personal line of credit
+Where can you get a personal line of credit

 Types of lines of credit

 - Personal lines of credit — Personal credit lines are offered to individuals and are often used to pay for large purchases, schooling or home renovations.

 - Business lines of credit — Business credit lines are used by companies to purchase inventory, repair equipment or supplement current cash flows.

 - Home equity lines of credit (HELOCs) — Home equity lines of credit are secured loans tied to the value of your home.
 Typically, you can only borrow up to 80 percent of the assessed value of your home minus the amount still owing.

 Unlike a personal loan, which is when lenders offer a lump sum that must be paid back over a specific time period, a personal line of credit gives you access to funds as you need them — and you’ll only pay interest on the amount you’ve borrowed.
 A personal loan is a good choice if you know exactly how much you need upfront, while a line of credit might be better if you expect to have ongoing costs.

 A personal line of credit offers key benefits, including: